OptiRef/resources/query/README.md

 ```

 ## Execute
-To execute the queries found in [FILE_NAME] on the database <DATABASE_NAME>, and generate the results, run from the main directory:
+To execute the queries found in [FILE_NAME] on the database <DATABASE_NAME>, and generate the results, run the following script from the main directory:
 ```bash
 ./run_queries.sh <DATABASE_NAME>
 ```